 During construction, there is the potential for emissions of dust and silt into surface waterways.
 This could therefore lead to a reduction in water quality if contamination reaches waterbodies.
-This is considered unlikely given the distance between the site and any surface watercourses, and the nature of the proposed development.
-Groundwater vulnerability underlying the site is extreme, indicating a high likelihood of groundwater contamination by human activities.
-However, mitigation measures to combat this, such as following best practice guidance regarding work near watercourses and the control of silt and sediments (i.e., C532 Control of water pollution from construction sites: Guidance for consultants and contractors, and C515 Groundwater control - design and practice, 2nd ed.), will be outlined in the operating plans to be developed on-site by the appointed contractor.
-The risk of groundwater contamination will only be present during the construction phase of the development; once operational, the development is unlikely to result in hydrological impacts.
+This is considered unlikely given the distance between the site and the nearest surface watercourse, and the nature of the proposed development.
+In addition, mitigation measures to combat this such as following best practice guidance regarding work near watercourses and the control of silt and sediments, will be outlined in the operating plans to be developed on-site by the appointed contractor.
+Once operational, the development is unlikely to result in hydrological impacts.

 Drainage design for the proposed development is shown in Appendix 1.
-Surface water will drain to an appropriate attenuation system.
-From there, it will connect to existing surface drains at St Ronan's Avenue.
-Surface water from the homezone area and car parking will drain to a filter drain running along the southern edge of the proposed development.
-Foul water will connect to existing foul water sewer at Neilstown Road.
+Surface water will drain to a proposed underground attenuation area beneath the internal communal garden, and from there to an existing surface drain running along the southern edge of the proposed development.
+Surface water from the homezone area will drain to a filter drain on the southern edge of the site.
+Foul water will connect to existing 225mm foul water sewer at St Aongus Green.